brycehazen/bb_api_stuff/readme.md

 # `bb_auth.py` - Blackbaud Authentication Module

 ## **Overview and Prerequisites**
 `bb_auth.py` is a Python module that manages authentication for the Blackbaud SKY API. [ It securely stores credentials using `keyring`](https://github.com/brycehazen/keyrin_cli), supports OAuth login, and handles token refreshing automatically.
-This is wrapped by secure_keyring which tracks usage of keys and api calls
+This is wrapped by secure_keyring to track key usage and API calls.
 - You must setup an application first by going to your developer.blackbaud.com account and going to My applications.
 ### **Only after the application is setup:**
 - Get Application ID/OAuth client_id (app_id in json)